Generic Name: amobarbital sodium

 Amobarbital sodium is contraindicated in patients who are hypersensitive to barbiturates, in patients with a history of manifest or latent porphyria, and in patients with marked impairment of liver function or respiratory disease in which dyspnea or obstruction is evident.

 - Habit Forming — Amobarbital sodium may be habit forming.
-Tolerance, psychological and physical dependence may occur with continued use (see Drug Abuse and Dependenceand Pharmacokineticsunder Clinical Pharmacology).
+Tolerance, psychological and physical dependence may occur with continued use (see CLINICAL PHARMACOLOGY, Pharmacokinetics and DRUG ABUSE AND DEPENDENCE).
 Patients who have psychological dependence on barbiturates may increase the dosage or decrease the dosage interval without consulting a physician and may subsequently develop a physical dependence on barbiturates.
 In order to minimize the possibility of overdosage or the development of dependence, the prescribing and dispensing of sedative-hypnotic barbiturates should be limited to the amount required for the interval until the next appointment.
 Abrupt cessation after prolonged use in a person who is dependent on the drug may result in withdrawal symptoms, including delirium, convulsions, and possibly death.
 Barbiturates should be withdrawn gradually from any patient known to be taking excessive doses over long periods of time (see Drug Abuse and Dependence).

 - Intravenous Administration — Too rapid administration may cause respiratory depression, apnea, laryngo- spasm, or vasodilation with fall in blood pressure.

 - Acute or Chronic Pain — Caution should be exercised when barbiturates are administered to patients with acute or chronic pain because paradoxical excitement could be induced or important symptoms could be masked.
 However, the use of barbiturates as sedatives in the postoperative surgical period and as adjuncts to cancer chemotherapy is well established.